IP-DND-Resources/Spell-Scrolls-Uplift/SpellScrollUplift.md

 **Ability Score Increase.** Increase your Intelligence, Wisdom, or Charisma score by 1, to a maximum of 20.

 **Memorize.** After successfully using a Spell Scroll of level 3 or less, you can memorize that spell, or replace an already memorized spell.
 You can memorize up to two spells in this way at a time.
-You always have your memorized spells prepared.
+You know and always have your memorized spells prepared.
 Intelligence, Wisdom, or Charisma is your spellcasting ability for this feat's spells (choose when you select this feat).

 **Repetition.** You have a number of Repetition Points equal to your Proficiency Bonus.
 You can expend a number of points equal to the level of a memorized spell (Cantrips require zero points) to cast that spell with out expending a spell slot.
 You regain all Repetition Points when you finish a Long Rest.